Skip to Content

 Mini Labradoodle Sizes

-They do not recognize any size smaller than that.
+The ALAA does not recognize any size smaller than the mini.
 However, American Labradoodles can also be found as a micro-mini Labradoodle (aka a petite labradoodle) and a Toy Labradoodle.
-Typically either a small mini poodle is used in breeding a micro-mini or a Toy poodle.
-Please refer to the chart for the size ranges.

 American Mini Labradoodle Sizes